-The ADDIE model of instructional design is probably the most well-known approach for crafting learning solutions.
-ADDIE stands for Analyze, Design, Development, Implement, and Evaluate.
-But ADDIE isn’t the only game in town these days.
-One popular alternative to ADDIE is SAM, which stands for Successive Approximation Model.
+The ADDIE model is probably the most well-known approach for mapping out the course design process.
+But it isn’t the only game in town these days.
+One popular alternative is SAM: the Successive Approximation Model.

-Created by Allen Interactions, SAM offers an instructional design approach consisting of repeated small steps, or iterations, that are intended to address some of the most common instructional design pain points, like meeting timelines, staying on budget, and collaborating with Subject Matter Experts (SMEs).
+Created by Allen Interactions, SAM offers an instructional design approach consisting of a few steps that you repeat as many times as necessary.
+These iterations address common instructional design pain points like meeting timelines, staying on budget, and collaborating with Subject Matter Experts (SMEs).

 So what is SAM?
 And how is it different from ADDIE?
 Is one better than the other?
 Let’s dig in and uncover some answers to these questions.

 ADDIE and SAM are two different approaches for crafting learning solutions that share some similar language.
 To better see where they differ, it’s helpful to understand how each of them works.
 Let’s start with ADDIE.